jlaamann/smart-sql-be/README.md

 ## Configuration
 You must have Docker installed and a working Postgres database.
-Edit /etc/sudoers file and add the locations of etc/docker_*.sh scripts there (so that they could be run without specifying password)
+Edit /etc/sudoers file and add the locations of etc/docker_*.sh scripts there (so that they could be run without specifying password) - required only on Linux
 ```
 myusername ALL=(ALL) NOPASSWD: /path/to/docker_startup.sh
 myusername ALL=(ALL) NOPASSWD: /path/to/docker_remove.sh